Attested: Durobrisin at position 102 in the Ravenna Cosmography

 Where: Scole, on the Norfolk/Suffolk border, where the Antonine Itinerary's itinera 5 and 9, Roman roads 3c and 3d of Margary (1973), and medieval Pye Road, now the A140, crossed the river Waveney at TM146785.

 Name origin: Duro- ‘crossing’.
-The –brisin part resembles OE brice ‘breach’, from PIE *bhreiə- ‘to cut’, describing how the Waveney (in spate) there makes much of Norfolk into an island.
+The –brisin part resembles Old English brice, Irish brised, French briser, all with a sense of ‘breach, break apart’, from PIE *bhreiə- ‘to cut’ (or similar roots), describing how the Waveney (in spate) there makes much of Norfolk into an island.

 Notes: Villa Faustini was nearby.
 Rivet & Smith went completely wrong on this name, amending it to Durobrivae.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 31 January 2021 To main Menu